Vious/leetcode_practice/problem51-100/Readme.md

 Code from problems 51 (N-Queens) to 55 ().

 For Problem 51 (N-Queens), typical backtracing.
 But remember use one for loop by increasing row number.

+For Problem 52 (N-Queens II), counting version of P51.